cspielvogel/TabularClassificationTemplate/README.md

     - Random forest
     - Neural network
 - Visualization of performance evaluation
-    - Barplot with performances for the four classification models
+    - Barplot with performances for the classification models